On a surprisingly warm weekend in October this year, I took my mother for a short break to Bohuslän in West Sweden.

 It’s a part of the country that I hadn’t visited before and the promise of good food and rugged coastline had long piqued my interest.

-But it was really the offer of a three-day break, including hotel and accommodation, for just under £150 per person with British Airways that really got me there.
+But it was the offer of a three-day break for just under £150 per person that really got me there (we booked with British Airways, and the deal included hotel and accommodation).

-Indeed, about two hours after leaving London Heathrow, we had arrived in Gothenburg and checked into the Scandic Hotel in the city.
+About two hours after leaving London Heathrow, we were in Gothenburg and checked into the Scandic Hotel in the middle of the city.

 Although the original plan was to stay in the city for the full three days, we had the opportunity to drive along the coastline and explore some of the islands in West Sweden.
 And with a sense of adventure, we took to the road.

-I actually wrote about my journey for MailOnline so I wanted to share instead my brilliant itinerary, organised for me by the good people at West Sweden Tourism Board, for those that want to recreate the journey.
+I actually wrote about my journey for MailOnline so I wanted to share instead my brilliant itinerary, organised for me by West Sweden Tourism Board, for those that want to recreate the journey.

 It also gives me an opportunity to share a few more snaps from the trip.